 And if you don’t have Kristin Prevallet’s essential A Helen Adam Reader, pick yours up here.

 The Collages of Helen Adam features 40 stand-alone collages from The Helen Adam Archive–selected and introduced by Alison Fraser–as well as two collage gifts: one set of collages given to Robert Duncan as a birthday present in ’59, and one set given as a wedding present to Bob Hershon Donna Brook in ’82.

 For more on Helen Adam’s collages, please see Kristin Prevallet’s essay, “Helen Adam’s Sweet Company.”

 Alison Fraser has carefully reconstructed as much of Adam’s contribution to the 1964 Buzz Gallery show as possible, and we can’t be more thrilled to make these photos available.
 Featured here: Joanne Kyger and John Boyce.

 For more on Buzz Gallery, see the feature in Big Bridge #9.

-This collection will also make newly available the final state of Adam’s “In Harpy Land.”
-In conjunction with the version published in A Helen Adam Reader, this last arrangement will give readers the kind of insight into Adam’s process that previously would have required a visit to the archive.
+This collection makes newly available the final state of Adam’s “In Harpy Land.”
+In conjunction with the version published in A Helen Adam Reader, this last arrangement gives readers the kind of insight into Adam’s process that previously would have required a visit to the archive.